New Student Guide

 You can find required textbooks on your course syllabi.
 We recommend that you purchase your books online.
 Websites like Amazon.com often enable you to purchase your books at discounted rates.

 Please be aware that should you decide not to enroll in a class or should your book requirements change, you will be responsible for returning your books.
-Expenses for textbooks are typically $450 per semester for the first year and approximately $350 per semester for subsequent years.
+Expenses for textbooks may be upward of $300 per semester.
+We invite students to use books on reserve in the library and network with peers through our Facebook group to purchase used books whenever possible.

 Tuition is due in full by the end of the first week of classes.